DocumentWDP-1

 Tone: Negative

-Definition: A blocked condition indicates that an operation cannot proceed due to an external constraint, such as waiting for a resource, deadlock, or I/O operation timeout.
+Definition: A Blocked severity indicates that an operation cannot proceed due to an external constraint.
+Implementations SHOULD use this severity for conditions involving resource contention, deadlocks, or I/O operation timeouts.

 Examples: